VinitGurjar/chatgpt-prompt-Engineering-Notebook/get_completion-function.md

+# Explanation
-- Certainly!
+ Certainly!
 The provided code defines a Python function get_completion that utilizes the OpenAI API to generate text completions based on a given prompt.
 Here's a breakdown of how the function works:

 ## Function Definition: